life-exe/UnrealOpenAIPlugin/README.md

 ```

 2. Package the project as you always do (kudos if you use a CI solution like Jenkins).
 3. You can handle authentication in your project as you see fit.
-However, if you choose to use a file-based method, such as in a plugin, please remember to include the `OpenAIAuth.ini` file in your packaged folder `Build/Windows/<YourProjectName>/OpenAIAuth.ini`
+However, if you choose to use a file-based method, such as in a plugin, please remember to include the `OpenAIAuth.ini` and `OnlineServicesAuth.ini` files in your packaged folder:
+ - `Build/Windows/<YourProjectName>/OpenAIAuth.ini`
+ - `Build/Windows/<YourProjectName>/OnlineServicesAuth.ini`

 If you are having problems loading the file, please check the logs to see where it might be located:

 ```